 Qualified Medicare Beneficiary (QMB) 100% of FPLMedicare Part A and Part B premiums, deductibles, coinsurance, and co-payments

-Specified Low-Income Medicare Beneficiary (SLMB)100-120% of FPLMedicare Part B premiums
+Specified Low-Income Medicare Beneficiary (SLMB)100 to 120% of FPLMedicare Part B premiums

 Qualified Disabled and Working Individuals (QDWI) under 200% of FPLMedicare Part A premiums

-Medicare administers all MSPs, including the QMB program.
+Medicare offers MSPs, including the QMB program.
 The QMB program provides financial assistance to people who meet specific income and resource limits.
 It helps pay Medicare premiums and out-of-pocket costs.

-If someone qualifies for the QMB program, they automatically qualify for Extra Help.
-This program helps with prescription drug costs.
+If someone qualifies for the QMB program, they automatically qualify for Extra Help, which helps with prescription drug costs.

-People should contact their state’s Medicaid office to get information and find out if they are eligible to apply.
+People should contact their state’s Medicare office for more information and to apply.